 Go back to the challenges and opportunities you identified earlier and determine which ones can have the most impact in a short amount of time.
 For instance, could you move two smaller departments onto one floor to reduce maintenance costs?
 Identify a federal rebate for installing energy-efficient lighting in the main office?

 Now is the time to get it done!

 5. Report On Your Progress and What’s Next

 As your first 90 days is winding down, it’s time to look back at what you’ve accomplished so far and what your top priorities will be moving forward.

-If you use workplace management software that has dashboards you can set up to show key metrics, this will be the easiest part of your first few months.
+If you use an IWMS software that has dashboards you can set up to show key metrics, this will be the easiest part of your first few months.

 Sharing these early successes with your management team may seem like bragging, but they’ll appreciate the transparency.
 And it will go a long way toward making a good first impression.

 Facilities management is an exciting field that’s constantly evolving.
 It’s moved beyond buildings and has become much more about managing people, technology and processes.
 The ability to work remotely anytime, anywhere has redefined the traditional 9-5 workday and traditional offices.
 Employees expect more flexibility in their workplace, and managers expect facilities managers to be more involved in business strategy and operations.
 To succeed in this field, you have to stay agile and curious.
 A facility management software can help get there quicker and more easily.

 Join a local chapter of the IFMA, or sign up to attend one of the many facilities management conferences hosted throughout the country.

 Take time to learn something new each day, whether it’s by reading blogs about workplace management or listening to podcasts for workplace leaders.